-In a clinical study, nearly 9 out of 10 people who saw 90% clearer skin at 28 weeks continued to see 90% clearer skin at 48 weeks.
+In a study, nearly 7 out of 10 patients with 90% clearer skin at 16 weeks were still clearer at 5 years.

 Ask your doctor about the benefits and risks of TREMFYA®.
 Prescription medications, including TREMFYA®, have possible risks involved with treatment, so it’s important to discuss them with your doctor.